pytorch/pytorch/docs/source/distributed.rst

 ------

-The `torch.distributed` package provides PyTorch support and communication primitives for synchronous multiprocess parallelism across several computation nodes running on one or more machines.
-This differs from the kinds of parallelism provided by :func:`torch.nn.DataParallel` and :module:`torch.multiprocessing` in that it supports multiple network-connected machines and in that the user must explicitly launch a separate copy of the main training script for each process.
+The `torch.distributed` package provides PyTorch support and communication primitives for multiprocess parallelism across several computation nodes running on one or more machines.
+The class :func:`torch.nn.parallel.DistributedDataParallel` builds on this functionality to provide synchronous distributed training as a wrapper around any PyTorch model.
+This differs from the kinds of parallelism provided by :module:`torch.multiprocessing` and :func:`torch.nn.DataParallel` in that it supports multiple network-connected machines and in that the user must explicitly launch a separate copy of the main training script for each process.

-In the single-machine case, `torch.distributed` or the :func:`torch.nn.parallel.DistributedDataParallel` wrapper may still have advantages over other approaches to data-parallelism, including :func:`torch.nn.DataParallel`:
+In the single-machine synchronous case, `torch.distributed` or the :func:`torch.nn.parallel.DistributedDataParallel` wrapper may still have advantages over other approaches to data-parallelism, including :func:`torch.nn.DataParallel`: